-Aboard a superyacht, when everything must run seamlessly, managing cyber risk is as critical to comfort and traditional safety as ensuring the physical protection and seaworthiness of any vessel.
+Aboard a superyacht, when everything must run seamlessly, managing cyber risk for the vessel is as critical to comfort and traditional safety as ensuring the physical protection and seaworthiness of any vessel.

 Digital technology on board superyachts has continued to enhance safety, efficiency and communications, however this has further increased the interconnectivity of onboard and shore-based systems.
-This has created unintended complexity, which can lead to system failures and opportunities for prospective cyber attackers to exploit a vessel’s network and leave it more vulnerable to infiltration than ever before.
-Ransomware, currently the predominant form of cyber threat in terms of frequency and severity, is ever evolving and used by cybercriminals to gain access to systems, physical assets and information that can be used as leverage.
+This has created unintended complexity which can lead to system failures and vulnerabilities for prospective cyber attackers to exploit a vessel’s network.
+Ransomware is a prevalent form of cyber threat and used by cybercriminals to gain access to systems, physical assets and information that can be used as leverage for a financial payout.

-Vessels require sophisticated security and risk management measures to protect the physical safety of the owner, their guests, crew and the vessel itself.
-Such preparation and precaution is therefore essential in shoring up defences against a vessel’s invisible cyber threats.
+Vessels require sophisticated security and risk management measures to protect the physical safety of the owner, their guests, crew and the vessel itself against an invisible cyber threat.

 - Affirmative service-led product to cover physical or threatened damage of the vessel

 - Additional cover for loss of use of vessel and, by endorsement, coverage for extortion

 - Defined cyber event peril including malicious and non-malicious events, not including crew negligence

 - Service limits for temporary replacement yacht, emergency accommodation, privacy crises response